MarcusKyung/Valtteri-BOTtas/README.md

 - _Happy Birthday Messages_ - the bot will send a message to the server when it is a driver's birthday, otherwise no message is sent on startup.
 - _Slash command for VB merch_ - the bot will have a slash command for server users to view Valtteri's Alfa Romeo merch.
 - _Race Weather Updates_ - the bot uses the OpenWeatherAPI to return temp, humidity, weather description, and wind info along with a comment about the track conditions.
 This feature is only available for 2023 circuit locations.
 Usage of this command is a little clunky since the API requires specific formatting and track naming conventions ("What are weather and track conditions like at (XYZ)?").
 Refactor is planned in future updates.
+- _VB Career Stats_ - the bot can call my F1DriverAPI (https://github.com/MarcusKyung/F1DriverAPI.Solution) to get info on Valtteri's career points, podiums, and race wins.
+This API is currently being hosted locally and will be deployed through a cloud service in the future.
+In order to use this feature the API must be running.

 ## Future Bot Features: